-Steven Alexander is an American artist who makes abstract paintings characterized by luminous color, sensuous surfaces and iconic configurations.
-His works are composed as sentient visual events that embody potential states of being.
+Steven Alexander is an American artist who makes abstract paintings characterized by luminous color, sensuous surfaces, and iconic configurations.
+His works are composed as sensate visual events that embody potential states of being.
 They present uncomplicated color situations that mirror the viewer, alluding to rhythms, tensions, and dualities of the body and the psyche and inviting meditative encounters with one's perception and imagination.

 Born in 1953 in west Texas, Alexander spent his early years observing the vast skies and flat expanses of the southwest plains.
 He moved to New York in 1975, completing an MFA in painting at Columbia University, where he studied with Richard Pousette-Dart and Dore Ashton.
 An elected member of the venerable American Abstract Artists group, Alexander has been awarded grants from the Pollock-Krasner Foundation and the Belin Foundation, a studio residency at PS1 Contemporary Art Center, and many public commissions.
 He has been Artist-in-Residence at Studio Art Centers International in Florence, Italy, Visiting Artist at Bowdoin College and Parsons School for Design, and was Professor of Visual Arts at Marywood University.